vasquezme/coffee-demo/README.md

 https://coffee-demo.onrender.com/

-1. Data Import & Preparation
+## 1. Data Import & Preparation<br>
-Loading GeoJSON and other data files (coffee locations, polygons, office).
-Flattening GeoJSON with pd.json_normalize.
+Loading GeoJSON and other data files (coffee locations, polygons, office).<br> Flattening GeoJSON with pd.json_normalize.<br>
-Converting columns to numeric for calculations and plotting.
+Converting columns to numeric for calculations and plotting.<br>

-3. Coordinate Extraction
+## 2. Coordinate Extraction<br>
-Extracting coordinates from GeoJSON features for both polygons (drive time areas) and point locations (coffee shops, office).
+Extracting coordinates from GeoJSON features for both polygons (drive time areas) and point locations (coffee shops, office).<br>
-Used for plotting polygons and markers on the map.
+Used for plotting polygons and markers on the map.<br>

-5. Map Definition
+## 3. Map Definition<br>
-Defining the map figure using Plotly Graph Objects (go.Figure).
+Defining the map figure using Plotly Graph Objects (go.Figure).<br>
-Adding polygons for drive time areas with different colors and opacities.
+Adding polygons for drive time areas with different colors and opacities.<br>
-Adding coffee shop and office markers with custom hover text.
+Adding coffee shop and office markers with custom hover text.<br>

-7. App Layout
+## 4. App Layout
 Dash layout with html.Div, dcc.Dropdown for filtering, scorecard section, and multiple dcc.Graph components for map and charts.
 Scorecard section for key metrics (shops, revenue, customers, etc.).